bazelbuild/bazel/site/docs/skylark/concepts.md

 be string literals (no variable) and `load` statements must appear at top-level, i.e. they cannot be in a function body.

+The first argument of `load` is a [label](https://docs.bazel.build/versions/master/build-ref.html#labels) identifying a `.bzl` file.
+If it is a relative label, it is resolved with respect to the package (not directory) containing the current `.bzl` file.
+Relative labels in `load` statements should use a leading `:`.

 `load` also supports aliases, i.e. you can assign different names to the imported symbols.